Northern Ireland nurses to join ballot for strike action

 The RCN ballot on industrial action and strike action will take place from September 15 until October 13 by post.

-The move comes as Northern Ireland’s health minister Robin Swann warned Stormont colleagues he will need to overspend by £400 million to continue delivering effective services.
+The move comes as Mr Swann warned Stormont colleagues he will need to overspend by £400 million to continue delivering effective services.

 Members of the RCN joined with other trade unions for a lunchtime protest over pay rates outside Belfast hospitals on Wednesday.